-A site shall be considered acceptable for unrestricted use as described in 10 CFR 20.1402, except that nineteen millirem (19 mrem) or nineteen one hundredths of a millisievert (0.19 mSv) per year shall be substituted for twenty-five millirem (25 mrem) or twenty-five hundredths of a millisievert (.25 mSv).
+A site shall be considered acceptable for unrestricted use as described in 10 CFR 20.1402, except that 19 millirem (0.19 millisievert) per year shall be substituted for 25 millirem (0.25 millisievert).

 (d) Effect of incorporation of 10 CFR 20.1403 "Criteria for license termination under restricted conditions."